 Discussion ensued regarding a global solution/question of what to do in the near term and long term with the hurricane shutters and what the options are with the storm shutters which are required by the Association’s rules.

-Dan Skinner reported that during the building evaluation, it revealed a lot of deterioration in the sealants and a lot of corrosion with the shutter housings.
+Dan Skinner (CSI) reported that the building evaluation revealed a lot of deterioration in the sealants and a lot of corrosion with the shutter housings.
 There are several penetrations that will allow water intrusion and is a constant maintenance issue to keep the water out.
 CSI advised there are 3 options: 1) continue maintenance; 2) remove the shutters; and 3) replace the current shutters since the current shutters are nearing their life expectancy.

 Discussion ensued regarding –

-CSI to contact 2 to 3 vendors to have them price removing existing shutters and replacing and installing them on the rest of the windows on the east and north sides and then the entire building
+CSI to contact 2 to 3 vendors to have them price removing existing shutters and replacing and installing them on the windows on the east and north sides and then the entire buildings

-contact the insurance broker to get a forecast of how removing the shutters will affect the insurance
+Contact the insurance broker to get a forecast of how removing the shutters will affect the insurance

-for those units with water intrusion issues, go ahead and have Blanchard Caulking & Coating seal these areas
+For those units with water intrusion issues (and any others identified in a building inspection to be conducted by CSI), go ahead and have Blanchard Caulking & Coating seal these areas

-depending upon cost and decision on what to present to owners (i.e., have the Association take this over and install and maintain them for all owners)
+Depending upon cost and options, Board will decide on what to present to owners (i.e., have the Association take this over and install and maintain them for all owners)

-in the near term, have Blanchard do the sealant project and ByDesign perform the maintenance and possibly coordinate the lift usage which can be difficult given the new Club cart path.
+In the near term, have Blanchard do the sealant project and ByDesign perform the maintenance and possibly coordinate the lift usage which can be difficult given the new Club cart path.

 The Board further discussed doing the sealants and deferring the maintenance on the shutters then accelerate the replacements of the shutters.
-The logical time to do this project would seem to be in a couple years when it is time to do the exterior painting project.
-It was also suggested to have the east and north shutter housings looked at to ensure they are attached properly.
+The logical time to do this project would seem to be in the next year or two when it is time to do the exterior resurfacing and painting project.

-The Board determined that following any major storms, a professional company such as CSI, should inspect the buildings to determine any water issues.

 Additional Pool Signage